 GEP Common Courses (See Curricula): six Signature courses

 GEP University Distribution (See Curricula): eight Variable Core courses, three integrative learning courses and 3 overlay requirements.
 These latter may or may not require students to take an additional course.

 GEP Foreign Language

 No foreign language unique to the department is required.
-But it is recommended that students consult with their advisors to fulfill the GER foreign language requirement with a language relevant to their religious or theological interest.
+But it is recommended that students consult with their advisors to fulfill the GEP foreign language requirement with a language relevant to their religious or theological interests.

 GEP Integrative learning

 Any three complementary courses in other departments in the College of Arts and Sciences.
 Students have considerable flexibility in choosing these courses.
 Students must choose three courses from the following categories, with no more than 2 from any single category: